ajvanderhorst/PhysicsCapstoneGW/CapstoneClasses.md

-# Physics Capstone - Class Materials
+# Physics Capstone Course - Class Materials

 _These class materials, slides and grading rubrics have been changed for general use outside of one particular university.
 The slides of classes can be accessed by clicking on the class numbers._